Heavy Truck Driver

 - basic knowledge of the mechanics of their truck and how to maintain it

-- knowledge of emergency procedures and how to identify and handle hazardous road conditions
+- knowledge of emergency procedures and how to handle hazardous conditions

-- the ability to use satellite tracking equipment and on-board computers.
+- ability to use satellite tracking equipment and on-board computers.

 Heavy truck drivers who are self-employed also need to have good business skills.